rosorio/pkg-provides/README.md

 # pkg-provides
-pkgng plugin for querying which package provides a particular file
+pkgng plugin for querying which package will provide you a particular file

 # Since february 2018, pkg-provides can be installed from FreeBSD and DragonFlyBSD packages.